The Voice Kids Indonesia season 4: Live Shows

 The live shows consists of four weeks.
 Starting with the Top 24 and ending with the Finale.
 This season, the voting system has changed.
 Unlike the previous three seasons, People can vote their favorite artists via RCTI+ app, instead of SMS.

-During first Live Shows until Finale, Ananda Omesh was replaced by Okky Lukman because Omesh has tested positive to COVID-19 based of his Instagram story and an episode of Podkesmas podcast on Spotify which consist of himself.
+During first Live Shows until Finale, Ananda Omesh was replaced by Okky Lukman because Omesh has tested positive to COVID-19 based on his Instagram story and an episode of Podkesmas podcast on Spotify which consists of himself.